 Some more points about reblogs:

 - To be sure your posts are credited properly once others start reblogging them, use the content source field!
 In fact, we’ll automatically use it for you.
 No matter how many times an original post of yours gets reblogged, you’ll always be credited as the source.
-Rebloggers might add a gif, or some commentary, or take out the caption entirely, but your username will always, always be stuck to the bottom of the post.
-Click on that source link any time you want to see what was originally posted.
+Rebloggers might add a gif, or some commentary, but your username will always, always be stuck to the bottom of the post.
+Click on that source link any time you want to see the original post.